elimerl/mdssg/README.md

 ## Setup

-Either `git clone` or use `degit` this repository, then run `npm install`.
+Either `git clone` or `degit` this repository, then run `npm install`.
 To build the site, run `npm run build`.
 That's it!
 Now write whatever site you want.

 ## Directives